Twitter Feed

 CCCC operates a comprehensive Handicapping system, based on records of previous results to determine which grade a rider will race.
 The intention of handicapping is to allow all riders the opportunity to compete in a race which suits their experience, ability and normal fitness level, while maintaining the safety of all competitors.

 On race day, no changes can be considered to a rider’s allocated grade due to the number of riders we need to process in the short period of time before each race.
-Riders who believe they are no longer competitive in their current grade, or should be considered for promotion, should write to or email the Chief Handicapper, handicapper@carnegiecycling.com.au, outlining their case a couple of days ahead of time.
+Riders who believe they are no longer competitive in their current grade, or should be considered for promotion, should write to or email the Chief Handicapper, race@carnegiecycling.com.au outlining their case a couple of days ahead of time.

 In general, riders are not permitted to temporarily drop a grade because of brief interruptions to training levels, colds, because ‘my coach said I should have an easy week’ etc. In the words of Lorraine Collings “your fitness is your problem; your ability is my concern!”
-Promotions are earned based on results at CCCC events.
-While consideration may be given to places at other club’s events, it is your ability to handle the racing at CCCC that is of primary importance.

 Where do I belong?